 This is the first step you should take in your mobile optimization efforts.

 You’ll have a clear idea of the work you need to do after your mobile usability report.

 2. Get Rid of Those Popup Ads

-There may be millions of sites that preach the gospel of popups, and they may lead to marginal increases in conversions, but get rid of them.
+There may be millions of sites that preach the gospel of popups, and 3.

 Check all links, page arrangments, text sizes, and any other page elements you may have incorporated.